kou1-n/plstss240/README.md

 To keep the different source types organized, the repository is structured as
 follows:

-- `scripts/` – Python utilities for post‑processing and visualisation
 - `data/` – example input and output files (`.cml`, `.NEU`, `.txt`, etc.)
 - Fortran source files remain in the project root so that the existing `Makefile` continues to work without modification.